-- Commitment and enthusiasm to the Trust and its work. - Commitment to the Trusts policy on Equality, Diversity and Inclusion. - Commitment and enthusiasm for nature conservation. - Commitment to maintaining a clean workspace and consideration for use of communal resources. - Self-disciplined and confidence in own abilities. - A pleasant disposition and a good sense of humour. - A positive and mature approach to others. - Ability to use tact and diplomacy when needed. - A commitment to a physically demanding role.
+- Commitment and enthusiasm to the Trust and its work. - Commitment to the Trusts policy on Equality, Diversity and Inclusion. - Commitment and enthusiasm for nature conservation. - Commitment to maintaining a clean workspace and consideration for use of communal resources. - Self-disciplined and confidence in own abilities. - A pleasant disposition and a good sense of humour. - A positive and mature approach to others. - · Ability to use tact and diplomacy when needed. - · A commitment to Equal Opportunities. - A commitment to a physically demanding role.